andreialex6/CareFlow/README.md

 It is implemented using Tkinter Gui from Python, having a graphical interface for the application.

-How to run the application:
+How to run the application
+-
     You have to use 'make' command in the 'Application' folder to turn on the API.
 The downloaded reports can be found in 'Downloaded_Reports' folder.
 Users' credentials can be accessed from json/users/users.json.
 After you run the application, you have to login with a username and a password.

-Implementation description:
+Implementation description
+-
     This application is used to handle main activities in a hospital, involving 3 different roles, with different types of accounts:
 Manager, Doctor and Assistant.
 These accounts with their credentials